 To get the most accurate performance testing results, you need to create a real-life testing environment.
 This means setting up particular test scenarios, such as:

-Test the app in a real-time environment with actual users.
+- Real-Time User: Test the app in a real-time environment with actual users.

-Test the app’s performance across different networks (2G, 3G, 4G, etc.) and locations.
+- Network Conditions: Test the app’s performance across different networks (2G, 3G, 4G, etc.) and locations.

-Test the app on different types of devices (smartphones, tablets)
+- Real Devices: Test the app on different types of devices (smartphones, tablets)

-6. Analyze and Optimize Performance Results
+6. Analyze Performance Metrics and Optimize Results

 Once your performance testing process is complete, it’s time to analyze the results.